 Meteorologists use absolute pressure gauges to monitor adiabatic saturation pressure and to perform distillation operations in the oil refining industry.

-They can also be used to measure the vapor pressure of liquids, vacuum reactors, check leakage in tanks and circuits, and measure the fall in pressure of distillation vacuum columns.
+They can also be used to measure the vapor pressure of liquids and vacuum reactors, check leakage in tanks and circuits, and measure the fall in pressure of distillation vacuum columns.
 Vacuum pumps and the food packaging sector both employ absolute pressure gauges.
 Barometers measure atmospheric pressure.

 Gauges verify that there are no leaks or pressure variations that could damage the hydraulic system’s operation.